suspect-devices/digithink/docs/rethinkeverything/k8s-Docker/makingdockerbehave.md

 ### Documentation and Dependencies

-Service repositories should had a README.md file containing instructions on how to deploy the service.
+Service repositories should have a README.md file containing instructions on how to deploy the service.

-In addition to the readme file a brief description of the service should be placed in the repository This file should should contain a one or two line description that can be easily found when trying to resolve issues.
+In addition to the readme, a brief description of the service should be placed in the repository with a one or two line description that can be easily found when trying to resolve issues.
 An example of this might be a motd fragment that is displayed when logging into the applications host.

 Deployments should be as self contained as possible.
 Data such as ssl certificates should be kept within the repository unless there is a good reason to leave them elsewhere.
 Nfs mounted data directories or environmental files needed by the deployment should be clearly documented in the deployments README.md file.